rwaldron/tc39-notes/es8/2017-03/mar-21.md

 CP: Excuse me, does this mean we'll get to Ecma 402 segmenter after lunch?

-AWB: let's do it now since you are here.
+AWB: Let's do it now since you are here.

 CP: This is the ECMA 402 Proposals